-This year we celebrate our 10th Visit to Milton Abbey for our annual weekend of making music in the most fantastic surroundings.
+This year, a year later than expected, we celebrate our 10th visit to Milton Abbey for our annual weekend of making music in the most fantastic surroundings.
 Whether you are a regular or a first timer you will be made most welcome on our longest running course.

 Deep in the beautiful Dorset countryside, set in a natural amphitheatre of wooded hills, stands the magnificent church of Milton Abbey.
 Originally established by King Athelstan in 933, the present building, with its extraordinary acoustic, dates from the 15th Century, with building having been halted by King Henry VIII’s dissolution of the monasteries in 1539.
 The Abbey became a boys school in 1953.

-With the help of our two wonderful organists, Ben Saul and Tomos Watkins and led by our artistic director Jeff Stewart we will be exploring some of the greatest music in the choral repertoire.
+With the help of our two wonderful organists, Jonathan Hope and Ben Saul, and led by our artistic director Jeff Stewart we will be exploring some of the greatest music in the choral repertoire.

 You will be staying in the school, where you will receive all your meals and will have access to the tennis courts, golf course and swimming pool.
 There will be the option to arrive on the previous evening on a bed and breakfast and evening meal basis.